bbo-git/ShapeTakeHomeJairo/README.md

 - custom transition 3d effect
 - refresh control te fetch data

+### Known bugs:
+The background image from the glb files is not showing

 ### Remarks:
  A lot of time was spend finding the right library to load .glb files, and also saving the file using a download task took some effort (it seemed like a trivial task...).
 I focussed on a clean bugfree solution that works in dark mode as well as light mode (only tested in dark mode ;) I would have loved to take on the advanced challenge but lost too much time trying to get MoltenVK working... haha...